Monash-FIT3170/Onboarder/USERGUIDE.md

 ### How to Log In:
 1. Open the Onboarder platform.
 2. Click the **Login with Monash SSO** button.
 3. Enter your Monash student credentials when prompted.
+(If you have not used Onboarder before, it will automatically create an account for you)
-4. You will be redirected to the Onboarder dashboard based on your role.
+4. You will be redirected to the Onboarder dashboard.
+5. You can create a student team and become its owner, and see ones you have been invited to as team lead or admin.
+(More details further down in document)

 ## Features

 - **Monash Authentication**: Secure login via Monash University's authentication system ensures only verified Monash students can access the platform.

-- **Role-based Permissions**: The platform offers distinct functionalities based on user roles, ensuring appropriate access and controls for **Owners**, **Admins**, **Team Leads**, and **Applicants**.
+- **Role-based Permissions**: The platform offers varying access to features based on user roles, ensuring appropriate access and controls for **Owners**, **Admins**, **Team Leads**, and **Applicants**.
-  - **Owners** can create and manage teams, assign roles, and oversee the entire recruitment process.
-  - **Admins** support Owners in managing team settings and applicant submissions.
-  - **Team Leads** manage recruitment for specific team openings, including interviewing and reviewing applicants.
-  - **Applicants** can browse team openings, apply for positions, and track their application status.

-- **Team Creation & Management**: Owners and Admins can create and manage student teams, set up recruitment cycles, and assign roles to team leads and admins.
+- **Team Creation & Management**: Anyone can go to Onboarder and create a student team

+- **Recruitment Rounds**: Owners and Admins of a team can create recruitment rounds for each semester.

+- **Openings**: Owners and Admins can create openings within rounds.
+These represent positions that people can apply for.

-- **Openings & Applications**: Team Leads can create and manage openings within their team.
-Applicants can explore these openings and submit applications directly through the platform.
+- **Applications**: Applicants can explore these openings and submit applications directly through the platform.

-- **Application Review Process**: Admins and Team Leads can review applications, interview candidates, and update the status of applicants throughout the recruitment process.
+- **Application Review Process**: Team leads assigned to an opening, as well as Owners and Admins can review applications, interview candidates, and update the status of applicants throughout the recruitment process.

-- **Application Tracking**: Applicants can monitor the progress of their applications, from submission to interviews and final decisions.

-- **Secure, Role-based Dashboard**: Each user role is provided with a personalized dashboard, displaying relevant team openings, applications, and tasks.

 ## Getting Started